Health

 What is a Piercing Bump?

 Small lumps, known as piercing bumps, may develop following a piercing.
-They frequently happen after cartilage piercings like a higher ear or nose piercings.
+They frequently happen after cartilage piercings like higher ear or nose piercings.

 What is a Keloid?